Chandlerdea/CredentialStorage/README.md

-# CredentialStorage
+# MyLibrary

-A wrapper around `URLCredentialStorage` to store tokens and passwords in the keychain
+A description of this package.